sebastiengunther/EasyTooltip/README.md

         <br/>

       * `Text color` (color, only if `Type` is a text)
-        * It's the color of the text displays in the object
+        * It's the color of the text displayed in the object
         <br/>

       * `Text font size` (string, can be an expression, only if `Type` is a text)